 Departments which may levy fines or penalties, or require repayment/replacement of equipment are:

-- a.
-Library
+- 1. Library

-- b.
-Traffic
+- 2. Traffic

-- c.
-Student Activities
+- 3. Student Activities

-- d.
-Business Office
+- 4. Business Office

-- e.
-Others as authorized by District Board of Trustees policy
+- 5. Others as authorized by District Board of Trustees policy

 Students who do not return college property or pay college obligations may: